 Simply put, a generic set of terms is no longer a viable option for online businesses.
 The law has advanced sufficiently that is critical you now take the time and, yes, the expense to create terms unique to the characteristics of your site.
 As the old oil change commercials used to suggest – you can pay me a little now to prepare your terms or a lot later to defend you in a lawsuit.

 You might be tempted to copy the term of use of another site.
 Doing so is not a smart move.
 First off, a lawyer wrote those terms and owns the copyright to them.
 Do you really think it is smart to infringe on the copyright of counsel?
 Only if you enjoy being sued.

 The second problem with borrowing the terms of another site is you simply don’t know if those terms are written correctly or cover issues relevant to your website.
 For example, Zappos.com is a huge online retailer.
 Borrowing the terms from Zappos would seem to be okay if you also are launching a retail site, right?
 Wrong.
 A court in Nevada recently invalidated the Zappos terms because of poor drafting.
 If a multi-million dollar site has incorrect terms, can you really rely on the accuracy of the terms of any site online?
 Even if the terms are upheld, would you really want to follow the very liberal one-year return policy offered by Zappos to its customers?

-Website terms and conditions play a critical role in defining the legal relationship between you and the visitors to your website, app or other platform.
+Website terms and conditions play a critical role in defining the legal relationship between you and the visitors to your website, app or other platforms.
 Make sure that the legal relationship is written in a manner that protects your business to the greatest extent possible.
 Contact me today for a free consultation.